-During the patriotic holidays, I like to decorate in red, white and blue and the American flag.
-I wanted to come up with a craft that could be used for the holidays or all year long.
-This driftwood flag wall art can be hung in any room and at any time you want to display your patriotism.
-It goes perfectly with primitive decor, especially when the paint finish is distressed.
+During the patriotic holidays, I like to decorate in red, white and blue.
+In particular, I like to see the American flag.
+Since I like to collect driftwood, I came up with this driftwood flag craft.
+The display can be hung in any room and at any time you want to display your patriotism.

-Because the craft uses driftwood for the flag stripes and the base for the stars, you get almost the feel that the flag is waving.
+Because the craft uses driftwood for the flag stripes, you almost get the feeling that the flag is waving.
 The different thicknesses and shapes of the driftwood are what give it dimension and curve.
 If you can’t get a hold of any driftwood, you can also use varying sizes of branches.

 To stick with the rustic and natural look, I used one to two inch twig stars from the craft store.
 They come in a package of varying sizes.
 You can use as many stars as you want the age of the flag to look!
 I used thirteen for the “Betsy Ross” version.